Figure

 Neutral atom platforms trap individual alkali atoms (⁸⁷Rb, ¹³³Cs) or alkaline-earth atoms (⁸⁸Sr, ¹⁷¹Yb) in tightly focused optical tweezer arrays.
 Qubit states are encoded in two hyperfine ground states |0⟩ and |1⟩, which have long coherence times due to weak coupling to the environment.
 Single-qubit gates are driven by microwave or two-photon Raman transitions.
 Two-qubit entangling gates use the Rydberg blockade mechanism: when one atom is excited to a high-lying Rydberg state (n ~ 50–100), the strong van der Waals interaction shifts the doubly-excited state out of resonance, creating a conditional phase.

 Key advantages include identical qubits (no fabrication disorder), reconfigurable geometry via tweezer rearrangement, and mid-circuit atom reloading.
-Arrays of 1000+ atoms have been demonstrated, with programmable connectivity limited only by Rydberg interaction range.
+Arrays of 1000+ atoms have been demonstrated, with programmable connectivity set by Rydberg interaction range (~5–10 μm), requiring atom shuttling for longer-range gates.

 Hamiltonian